Bristol Cycling Campaign calls on the West of England Combined Authority (WECA) to provide additional funding for walking and cycling.

 - The recommended way to achieve the biggest impact is the closure of main roads to through traffic, or parallel side streets but only if sufficiently direct to provide useful alternative routes for active travel

-- Pop up cycle routes can be created but, as a minimum standard, they must have some form of physical segregation from motor traffic
+- Pop up cycle routes can be created but, as a minimum standard, they must have some form of physical separation from motor traffic

 - Work must begin within 4 weeks of the funding becoming available, and must be completed within 8 weeks of starting